-Walt Disney World has released several new discounts today for summer, with travel dates before the 2020 Free Dining Deal released last week.
-One is a room-only discount at select resort hotels for early 2020, while the other is the free Disney Dining Plan for kids.
+Walt Disney World has several new discounts for summer, with travel dates between now and August 31, 2020.
 In this post, we’ll share the details of these discounts, and share some analysis as to how much money you’ll actually save with each.
+(Updated March 20, 2020.)

-Let’s begin with the “Savor Your Summer with a Tasty Kid-Size Package” or Kids Eat Free Deal.
-This also uses the words “Get a FREE Dining Plan for kids” to promote the offer, and the emphasis should definitely be on the for kids part of that.
+As for the current discounts, the other special offer was the “Savor Your Summer with a Tasty Kid-Size Package” or Kids Eat Free Deal.
+This is no longer available for booking.
+For future reference (as this is likely to return at some point), this offer uses the words “Get a FREE Dining Plan for kids” to promote the offer, and the emphasis should definitely be on the for kids part of that.
 Although it’s probably obvious, this is not the normal Free Disney Dining Plan promotion.
 Heck, this isn’t even Half-Free Dining or Free Dining Lite.

 This means that if you purchase a package with the Quick-Service Disney Dining Plan, your kids, will receive the Quick-Service Disney Dining Plan for free.
 If you purchase the standard Disney Dining Plan, that’s what they get.
 Ditto the Deluxe Disney Dining Plan.